ChampionMains/Pyrobot/index.md

 The site creates a way to recognize high-achieving members of ChampionMains subreddits, through “Mastery Points Leaderboards” and special flairs, without creating a hastle for moderators.

-## Will my flair update when I change change rank/mastery?
+## Will my flair update when I change rank/mastery?
 {:id="automation" name="automation"}

 Yes.
 Every hour, the bot runs a job that looks for flairs that haven't been updated in six hours,